Lessinia: Venetian rule

-When the power of the Scaligeris ended and after a brief interlude under the rule of the Visconti and the Carraresi, with the devotion of Verona to Venice in 1404 Lessinia also became a territory of the Serenissima and remained so until its fall, except for the period of the War of the League of Cambrai.

-The need to rely on loyal populations residing near the borders led the Venetian Republic to confirm and expand rights and privileges already granted to the inhabitants of this territory.
-For example, the inhabitants of Sant'Anna d'Alfaedo were allowed to carry out grazing and wood-gathering activities as long as they ensured armed control of the paths that led toward the border with the bishopric of Trent.
-To benefit the area, moreover, the Serenissima promoted the construction of a road, known as "della Selve Lessinee," that crossed the territory of the vicariate of Valpantena to head toward Lugo, Belloro and Lughezzano.
+After the end of Scaliger power and a short period under the Visconti and the Carraresi, Lessinia became part of the Republic of Venice with the Devotion of Verona to Venice in 1405, remaining so until the fall of the Republic, except during the War of the League of Cambrai.
+The need to rely on loyal populations near the border led Venice to confirm and expand rights and privileges already granted to local inhabitants.
+For example, the inhabitants of Sant'Anna d'Alfaedo were allowed to graze animals and gather wood as long as they ensured armed control of the paths leading toward the border with the bishopric of Trent.

-The oldest cartographic depiction of Lessinia appears in a map from 1440, called the Almagià map, where a large part of the Veronese territory is drawn.
-In that document it is easy to recognize, among other settlements, Sant'Anna d'Alfaedo with the localities of Cona and Cerna, both with their respective churches, and the area of Selva surrounded by woods; Bosco Chiesanuova appears with many buildings and a church; Valdiporro also has a church and several districts appear nearby; as well as the territories of Saline, Tavernole, Alcenago, Lugo, Azzago, and Romagnano.
+The Serenissima also promoted the construction of a road known as della Selve Lessinee, which crossed the territory of the vicariate of Valpantena toward Lugo, Belloro and Lughezzano.
+The oldest cartographic depiction of Lessinia appears in the Almagià map of 1440.
+It shows several settlements, including Sant'Anna d'Alfaedo with Cona and Cerna, the wooded area of Selva, Bosco Chiesanuova with many buildings and a church, Valdiporro with a church and nearby districts, and the territories of Saline, Tavernole, Alcenago, Lugo, Azzago and Romagnano.

-Due to the privileges granted by the Serenissima and the period of relative peace, between the 14th and 16th centuries the population of Lessinia grew steadily at the same time as additional activities, such as pastoralism and agriculture, in addition to traditional coal production and wood gathering, became established.
-Despite this, the population still lived in severe economic straits, so much so that corn was almost exclusively the only food available.
-As the population grew, new settlements began to be built.
-Abandoning the old wooden dwellings, the inhabitants of Lessinia began to use red Verona marble, which was readily available locally and which was processed into regular slabs and was successfully exploited.
-Buildings dedicated to various activities were also constructed, such as baiti and caseare for milk processing, icehouses and kilns to obtain quicklime.
-Worthy of mention are the numerous buildings of a religious character that appeared almost everywhere in the Lessinian territory: small churches, capitals, steles, small chapels placed at crossroads, all of which are manifestations of the inhabitants' religious devotion that still adorn the landscape today.
+Thanks to Venetian privileges and relative peace, between the 14th and 16th centuries the population of Lessinia grew and activities such as pastoralism and agriculture were added to traditional charcoal production and wood gathering.
+Despite this, the population still lived in poverty, with maize often forming almost the only food available.
+As population grew, new settlements were built.
+Abandoning old wooden dwellings, the inhabitants began to use red Verona marble, which was locally available, processed into regular slabs and successfully exploited.
+Buildings dedicated to specific activities were also constructed, such as baiti and caseare for milk processing, icehouses and kilns to obtain quicklime.
+Numerous religious buildings also appeared in the territory, including small churches, wayside shrines, steles and chapels placed at crossroads, all expressing the religious devotion of the inhabitants and still marking the landscape.